Pink + White

 "Pink + White" is a song by American R&B singer Frank Ocean, released as a part of his 2016 studio album Blonde.
 The song was written and produced by Ocean and American record producer Pharrell Williams.
-The song features additional vocals by American singer Beyoncé.
+The song features additional vocals by fellow American singer Beyoncé.
 The track charted at number 84 on the Billboard Hot 100 chart, despite not being released as a single.

-Background

-Ocean had worked with Beyoncé since early in his career, co-writing "I Miss You" (2011) and collaborating on "Superpower" (2013).
-Producer Pharrell Williams, who also produced "Superpower", had previously worked with Ocean on "Sweet Life" and "Golden Girl" from Ocean's debut studio album Channel Orange.